samisalkosuo/finnish-dep-parser-docker/README.md

 Directory *parserfarm* includes scripts to start finnish-dep-parser farm, 1 or more parser containers within single host accessible via proxy.
 Farm is implemented using scripts and plain containers without docker-compose or other similar stuff in order to have nothing but Docker runtime as a prereq.

 Parsing of text is CPU intensive.
 If you use many parsers, they may consume all CPU resources.
 If you use few parsers, they may not take advantage of all resources.
-Good starting point is to have about as many parser containers as there are CPU cores in the server.
+Good starting point is to have about half as many parser containers as there are CPU cores in the server.

 Files in parserfarm-directory: